 Our material categorisation framework is designed to guide product teams at H&M Group to take better sourcing decisions.
 It’s a key tool that will help us reach our goals around materials.

-The material categorization is guided by our animal welfare and material ethics policy as well as Textile Exchange’s Preferred Fiber & Materials Matrix methodology.
+The material categorisation is guided by our Animal Welfare and Responsible Raw Material Sourcing policies as well as Textile Exchange’s Preferred Fiber & Materials Matrix methodology.
 We evaluate the environmental impact of each material using third-party lifecycle assessment (LCA) data.
 This includes LCAs for individual materials as well as external material benchmarks based on LCA data, such as the Material Sustainability Index (MSI) by Sustainable Apparel Coalition (SAC).
 Using these third-party assessments helps to create industry alignment and makes it easy for customers and stakeholders to compare and understand how we are doing.

 Download the H&M Group Material Categorisation 2021 .